 Using Google Translator

-Google Translator is one way the kids may use to bypass web filtering.
+Google Translator is one way the kids may use to bypass content filtering.
 Most parents have no idea that not only phrases are translatable.
 If the kids input a URL into Google Translator, it translates the entire page.

 Kids use extensions that are available Firefox and Chrome browsers, such as ProxMate and Hola.
 They are super easy to use, and the kids have a field day once they discover this.